Welcome to the Classic Traction website

 The Classic Traction range of DVDs

-Classic Traction has been described as "a prolific DVD producer" with its "broadcast quality" programmes which cover the complete spectrum of railway operations which can be observed in the British Isles.
-In fact, Heritage Railway have described Classic Traction as "probably the most prolific DVD producer in the country at present."
+Classic Traction has been described as "a prolific DVD producer" with its "broadcast quality" programmes (now filmed in glorious HD High Definition).
+Classic Traction's range of DVDs cover the complete spectrum of railway operations which can be observed in the British Isles, and Heritage Railway have even described Classic Traction as "probably the most prolific DVD producer in the country at present."

 The Classic Traction Collection range of DVDs cover everything from mainline steam and diesel operations, to the heritage steam scene, where we aim to cover all of the preserved lines in the country, including the major gala and heritage events, as well as ground-breaking and news-worthy events, which are covered in our video-journal quarterly DVD programme, The Classic Traction Review, which is discussed in depth on a dedicated page on this website.